gongcastro/upfthesis/README.md

 For now, only the PDF output in B5 (recommended by UPF) is available.
 If you want to contribute extending this template and formatting to Microsoft Word and Open Document output formats, do not hesitate to contact me, aor to open an issue or pull request.
 Any other contributions are also welcome! :rocket:

->:bulb: this template does not generate the *cover* of the book.
+>:bulb: This template does not generate the *cover* of the book.
 You must request it separately [opening a CAU](https://guiesbibtic.upf.edu/tesis/eng/cover)

-## Installing :arrowdown:
+## Installing :arrow_down:

 ```bash
 quarto use template gongcastro/upfthesis